djui/docker-machine-doctor/README.md

 # docker-machine-doctor

+Your Docker MD.
 A tool that helps debugging problems with docker-machine.
 For example, what takes up the virtual hard disk space.

 ## Limitations